peerlibrary/meteor-blaze-components/README.md

 data source.
 The order of children components in the array is arbitrary.

 A `propertyOrMatcherOrFunction` predicate can be:
-* a property name string, in this case all children components which have a property with the given name are matched
+* a property name string, in this case all children components which have a property with the given name (or their mixins do) are matched
-* a matcher object specifying mapping between property names and their values, in this case all children components which have all properties fom the matcher object equal to given values are matched (if a property is a function, it is called and its return value is compared instead)
+* a matcher object specifying mapping between property names and their values, in this case all children components which (or their mixins) have all properties from the matcher object equal to given values are matched (if a property is a function, it is called and its return value is compared instead)
 * a function which receives `(child, parent)` with `this` bound to `parent`, in this case all children components for which the function returns a true value are matched